-Knee arthroscopy, (or a “knee scope”) is a form of minimally invasive orthopedic surgery.
+Knee arthroscopy, (or a “knee scope”) is one form of minimally invasive orthopedic services and sports medicine.
 Arthroscopic surgery of the knee is performed to both evaluate and treat certain knee conditions.

 The goal of arthroscopic knee surgery is to provide relief from severe knee pain caused by mechanical injury to or degeneration of the connective tissues and cartilage of the knee, and result in improved daily and athletic activities for the patient.
 Ideally, patients who have undergone arthroscopic surgery of the knee and have completed a proper course of rehabilitation should have a normal and active lifestyle without serious discomfort in the knee.